-Macquarie will be required to comply with additional disclosures in relation to the Treasury Laws Amendment (Making Multinationals Pay Their Fair Share -Integrity and Transparency) Bill 2023, which the Federal Government passed on 27 March 2024.
+Macquarie is required to comply with additional disclosures in relation to the Treasury Laws Amendment (Making Multinationals Pay Their Fair Share-Integrity and Transparency) Bill 2023, which received Royal Assent on 8 April 2024.

-Australian public companies will be required to disclose information about their subsidiaries in their annual financial reports in a 'consolidated entity disclosure statement' (CEDS).
-Macquarie will be required to include this statement in its annual financial statements for the year ending 31 March 2025.
+Australian public companies are required to disclose information about their subsidiaries in their annual financial reports in a 'Consolidated Entity Disclosure Statement' (CEDS).
+Macquarie has included this statement in its annual Financial Report for the year ending 31 March 2025.